polymeerxyz/contracts/docs/litepaper.md

 - **Cell Model:** Allows us to represent every logical component (vaults, proofs, shards) as a distinct, ownable on-chain object.
 - **Low-Level VM (RISC-V):** Enables us to write highly-optimized, secure contracts in a modern language like Rust.
-- **UTXO for Concurrency:** The ability to spend multiple inputs and create multiple outputs in one transaction is what makes the sharding model and the "Fan-Out" possible, enabling massive parallelism for claims.
+- **UTXO for Concurrency:** The ability to spend multiple inputs and create multiple outputs in one transaction is what makes the sharding model and the "Fan-Out" possible, enabling significant parallelism for claims.
 - **First-Class State:** CKB as a measure of state storage means that all on-chain data pays for its own existence, creating a sustainable and predictable economic model.

 ### **7. Use Cases & Future Vision**